Snake River Fishing - Oregon

 Angler with Smallmouth Bass

-You’ll float 36 miles from the put-in at Hells Canyon Dam to the take-out at Pittsburg Landing.
+You’ll float 36 miles from the Hells Canyon Dam put-in to the Pittsburg Landing take-out.
 Four-day trips include exciting white water with several III and IV-class rapids such as Wild Sheep, Granite, Waterspout, and Rush Creek, to name a few.

 Season: Fishing trips run from late April through early November.

-Cast-and-Blast option from mid-September to early November.
+Cast-and-Blast option is available from mid-September to early November.
 You'll target sturgeon, trout, smallmouth bass, and chukar on the Idaho side of the river.
 Hunters are dropped off on shore to walk the trails while their boats follow on the river.
-Your equipment is stored in water-tight compartments in their 20-foot drift boats with ample room for fishing.
+Your equipment is stored in watertight compartments in their 20-foot drift boats with ample room for fishing.

 Sturgeon Fishing on the Snake River